bvanjoi/truth-table-generator/README.md

 This is a tool to generator a Truth Table.

-And the website is xxxx.

-Also, I created a wechat applet, you can enjoy it by scanning it on your phone.
+And you can enjoy it by click [this](https://bvanjoi.github.io/truth-table-generator/).

 ## notes

-The [notebook](/node.md) record my thought about that.
+The [notebook](/notebook.md) record my thought about that.